Titanium-Lung/Sans-Attacks/README.md

 # The Attacks

-_Claustrophobia.csv_ is currently my only finished attack. _Cool Attack Name.csv_ is a work in progress, and the rest are tests.
+_Claustrophobia.csv_ is currently my only finished attack. _Cool Attack Name.csv_ is still a work in progress.